Kequc/couch-recliner/README.md

 }
 ```

-**As a tip:** You generally do not need to care about existing attachments, if you are updating a document it will only extend the ones that are already there.
-An attachment will only be removed in an update if you set it's value `undefined` explicitly.
+**As a tip:** If you are updating a document, you do not need to care about existing attachments.
+An attachment will only be destroyed if it's value is set `undefined` explicitly.

 ### Reading attachments